 The Person object allows you to add individuals who aren’t domain users to your Vault.
 This is useful for keeping records of individuals outside of your organization, such as contractors, that you may have worked with, but who aren’t users in your Vault.

 You can also reference existing users from a Person record.
 This allows you to maintain user and non-user records within a single object.

-To create Person records, navigate to Admin > Business Admin > Persons and click Create.
-Select a User and Vault populates the First Name, Last Name, Language, Locale, Timezone, and Email fields with data from the referenced user when you save.
+To create Person records, navigate to Business Admin > Objects > Persons and click Create.
+If you select a User, Vault populates the First Name, Last Name, Language, Locale, Timezone, and Email fields with data from the referenced user when you save.
 This creates an outbound reference to the User object.

-If you do not specify a user, Vault requires you to populate the Last Name, Email, Language, and Timezone fields manually.
+If you do not specify a user, Vault requires you to populate the First Name, Last Name, Email, Language, and Timezone fields manually.